isomerpages/nlb-nrm/_initiatives/05-wordsare.md

 Please:

-A. post (i) the creative post with the quotation and (ii) one or more photos of you and the quotation with interesting captions.
+(A) post (i) the creative post with the quotation and (ii) one or more photos of you and the quotation with interesting captions.

-B. tag us @readingnationsg and use the hashtag #whatareyoureadingsg.
+(B) tag us @readingnationsg and use the hashtag #whatareyoureadingsg.
 Posts without these 2 tags will be disqualified.

-C. remember to set your profile to “public”.
+(C) remember to set your profile to “public”.

 You’d get bonus points if you use our Instagram GIF stickers in your posts too!